coalesceio/salesforce/README.md

 After the import is complete you will see two branches available:

-- **salesforce_dynamic_model** - This is an entire pipeline of Dynamic Tables to manage the Jira pipeline.
+- **salesforce_dynamic_model** - This is an entire pipeline of Dynamic Tables to manage the Salesforce pipeline.
 - **salesforce_incremental** - This is a pipeline built with an incremental node that loads the incremental data.

 Either branch can be selected when setting up a Workspace which will be described below.